 The NVC is an agency within the U.S. Department of State.
 The Department of State is the agency of the government that, in part, oversees immigration cases at immigration offices outside of the U.S. referred to as consulates or embassies.

 The NVC is located in New Hampshire, USA.
 The NVC organizes and processes applications for immigrant visas.
-An “immigrant visa” is a type of visa that lets you enter the U.S., stay in the U.S. on a permanent basis, and receive a green card (or lawful permanent resident card).
+An “immigrant visa” is a type of visa that lets you enter the U.S., stay in the U.S. permanently, and receive a green card (or lawful permanent resident card).

 How does my case get to the NVC?